Adding Anchor IDs To Sections

 When you use anchors on your menu items, it will always automatically scroll to the corresponding section.
 To learn how to create one page websites or how to use anchors on your menus correctly, please read our Setting Up One Page article.
 If you want to use anchor links as well as normal links on your site, please read our One Page Menu With Multi-Page Links article.

 You can add anchor links using the One Page Text Link Element.
-This element is a Content Based Element and can be inserted via the WordPress Content Editor.
+This element is an Inline Element and can be inserted via the WordPress Content Editor.
 It can be used with any basic HTML elements like plain text and images.
 Continue reading below to learn how to add a One Page Text Link element.

 Step 1 – Set up your Menu Anchors as instructed in the area ‘Adding Anchor IDs To Sections’ above.